adnanalsaadawi/cybersecurity-projects/README.md

 # cybersecurity-projects
-A collection of cybersecurity projects demonstrating skills in Windows hardening, phishing awareness, SOC analysis, and security automation.
+A collection of cybersecurity projects demonstrating skills in penetration testing, phishing awareness, SOC analysis, and security automation.